-- 1. Right neck and back stroke down to buttocks and back up - 2.
+- 1. Right neck and back stroke down to the Iliac Crest/Sacrum and back up - 2.
 Repeat on the left side - 3.
-Right Leg-stroke up the outside (including buttocks), down the back, and up the inside of the leg. - 4.
+Right Leg-stroke down the lateral side (including glutes), up the back of the leg, and down the medial side (inside) of the leg. - 4.
 Repeat on the left side